I was told to scam Singaporeans: Bangladeshi man who was trafficked to scam compounds

 In October 2023, law enforcement agencies from 27 countries, including Singapore, launched operations that led to the rescue of 149 human trafficking victims and the arrest of 281 people.

-The total number of scam cases in Singapore hit a record high in 2023, with 46,563 cases reported and victims losing S$651.8 million.
+The total number of scam cases in Singapore hit a record high in 2023, with 46,563 cases reported and victims losing $651.8 million.

 Mr Salam learnt how to create characters tailored to victims and to prey on their emotions.